ibm-cloud-docs/cephaas/faq.md

 Valid volume names can include a combination of lowercase alphanumeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter and be unique across the entire deployment.

-You can change the name of an existing volume using the UI.
+You can change the name of an existing volume by using the UI.
 See [this information](/docs/cephaas?topic=cephaas-updating-block-volume&interface=ui#renaming-block-volume-from-list-view-page-ui) for details.

 ### How many volumes can be provisioned per deployment?
 {: faq}